anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the pledge may assume that repeated triggering for PVR are the result of a communication error with the Registrar-Agent.
 In that case the pledge MAY simply resent the PVR previously sent.
-Note that in case of resending, a contained nonce and also the contained agent-signed-data in the PVR would consequently be reused.
+Note that in case of re-sending, a contained nonce and also the contained agent-signed-data in the PVR would consequently be reused.